IfisUASD/ifisuasd.github.io/content/_index.en.md

 +++
+title = ""
-title = "Institute of Physics" layout = "simple" # Usamos un layout simple para centrar el contenido
+layout = "blowfish" # Usamos un layout simple para centrar el contenido
 +++

 ## We Are Building Our New Digital Home 🔬